bespoken/virtual-device-sdk/docs/setup.md

 # Setting up Virtual Device
 ## Background
-We need a Virtual Device in order to test your Alexa skills.
+We need to create a Virtual Device in order to test your Alexa skills.
 What is a Virtual Device?
 It is like a physical Amazon Echo, but one that can be interacted with programmatically.

 We'll create a complimentary Virtual Device for you, the only thing we need you to do is to grant us to access to your Amazon Alexa account - and it is just your Alexa account.
-Once completed, you will have a Virtual Device token you can use in your tests.
+Once completed, you will have a token, which uniquely identifies the Virtual Device, that you can use in your tests.

 ## Getting an authorization token